 Symptoms and signs typically occur within 30 minutes of initial exposure but may appear up to several hours later.
 These include (in order of frequency) (1) skin manifestations, typically urticaria but also flushing, blotchy rashes, and pruritus; (2) respiratory distress, including wheezing, stridor, bronchospasm, and airway angioedema; (3) gastrointestinal symptoms, including cramping, emesis, and diarrhea (especially in food allergy); and (4) hypotension, often manifested as lightheadedness, dizziness, or syncope.
 The condition is potentially fatal, especially if untreated, and can affect both nonatopic and atopic persons.

 Identification of anaphylaxis is clinical as the need for treatment is urgent.
 Elevated serum levels of mast cell mediators, such as tryptase and histamine, may be detected shortly after a reaction providing support to the diagnosis.
 Referral to an allergy specialist is standard because of concern for a future reaction and need for appropriate interventions and education.
 Specific IgE serum or skin testing may be performed to suspected allergens.
-Skin testing, which is usually more sensitive, optimally occurs 4–6 weeks after a severe reaction ...
+Skin testing, which is usually more sensitive, optimally occurs 4–6 ...